catenare/devnotes/docs/cloud/aws/amplify.md

 ### Setup your local environment
 1. `npm install -g awsmobile-cli`
-  1. `awsmobile configure aws` - set your access keys
+  1. ~`awsmobile configure aws` - set your access keys~
+  1. `awsmobile configure -p lookfindme` - use profile lookfindme
 1. Change into your project folder
 1. Initialize your project
   1. `awsmobile init e32a`